-- Ensure all key stakeholders are engaged in the development of a robust and deliverable action plan and that they are committed to timely delivery - Support young people to maintain their engagement and support staff working with them to understand issues and respond effectively - Enable young people to have good information, advice and guidance and support at transition - Place a collective responsibility for ensuring young people are appropriately placed on all partners - Ensure learning providers offer an appropriate curriculum for all young people - Increase the number of supported apprenticeships across partners - Improve performance management framework in relation to young people not in education, employment or training (NEET).
+- Ensure all key stakeholders are engaged in the development of a robust and deliverable action plan and that they are committed to timely delivery - Support young people to maintain their engagement and support staff working with them to understand issues and respond effectively - Enable young people to have good information, advice and guidance and support at transition. - Place a collective responsibility for ensuring young people are appropriately placed on all partners - Ensure learning providers offer an appropriate curriculum for all young people. - Increase the number of supported apprenticeships across partners - Improve performance management framework in relation to NEET

-Following a Turning the Curve exercise that took place in September 2009, a refreshed action plan has been prepared and is being actioned by the NEET Sub-Group.
+Following a Turning the Curve exercise that took place in September 2009, a refreshed action plan has been prepared and is being actioned by the NEET subgroup.